A Bootstrap Multigrid Eigensolver: A two-grid eigensolver

-In the rest of this subsection, a modified two-grid convergence proof is presented in Theorem \ref{th:tg} following the idea from \cite{ZhouHul14MaxEig}, and similar bounds are obtained as the standard two-grid convergence results in \eqref{eq:est-tg}.
+In the rest of this subsection, a modified two-grid convergence proof is presented following the method from \cite{ZhouHul14MaxEig}, and similar bounds are obtained as the standard two-grid results in \eqref{eq:est-tg} given that the geometric error is of $O(h^2)$.

-\begin{theorem}[Convergence of the two-grid method] Let $\lambda_H$ be an approximation to the eigenvalue $\lambda$ of problem \eqref{eq:pb-eig-weak} satisfying the a priori estimate in Lemma \ref{lem:apriori}, and assume the eigenpair $(\lambda^h, u^h)$ is obtained from the two-grid method given in Algorithm \ref{alg:tg} with $\mu = 0$.
-Then there exists an eigenfunction $u\in M(\lambda)$ such that the following estimate holds
+\begin{theorem}[Convergence of the two-grid method] Let $\lambda_H$ be an approximation to the eigenvalue $\lambda$ of problem \eqref{eq:pb-eig-weak} satisfying the a priori estimate in Lemma \ref{lem:apriori}.
+Consider an approximation $u^h$ obtained from the two-grid method given in Algorithm \ref{alg:tg} with $\mu = 0$ on $\G_h$ with $h$ sufficiently small, and $\lambda^h:= a_h(u^h,u^h)/b_h(u^h,u^h)$.
+Then, there exists an eigenfunction $u\in M(\lambda)$ such that the following estimates hold

 \end{theorem}